magnate3/raspberry-pi-os-qemu/docs/lesson04a/rpi-os.md

 }
 ```

-Here we check that next process is not the same as the current, and if not, `current` variable is updated.
-The actual work is redirected to [cpu_switch_to](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/sched.S) function.
-It is in assembly as it manipulates registers.
+If the "next" process is not the same as the "current",  the kernel updates `current`.
+The `cpu_switch_to` function is where the real context switch happens.
+To manipulates registers, it is in assembly.

 ```
 .globl cpu_switch_to